Lecture 20: Phase transition

 In general, during a phase transition, the Gibbs energy is the same between the two phases.
 Furthermore, at the transition the chemical potentials of each phase are identical.
 The domain of points (in the phase diagram) separating two phases is thus an iso-Gibbs energy function.
 It is described by the Clausius-Clapeyron relationship (for first-order transitions):

-where L is the latent heat and the denominator is the change in volume between the two phases.
+where is the latent heat and the denominator is the change in volume between the two phases.

 For example, this equation becomes (with the approximation that the latent heat is temperature independent):

 We see that the slope of the curve is described by the latent heat and by the change in volume.
-We therefore expect the boundary between a solid and a liquid to show a very steep curve in the p versus V phase diagram since the change of volume is very small.
+We therefore expect the boundary between a solid and a liquid to show a very steep curve in the versus phase diagram since the change of volume is very small.
 In general the slope is positive since the phase transition from a solid to a liquid usually involves a increase in volume.
 One noteworthy exception is water, where the specific hydrogen bonding in the solid (ice) phase leads to an decrease in volume when melted.

 Finally, one notes that all these results are predicated on the validity of the main assumption we’ve made in this course: the fact we work at the thermodynamic limit (that is: a regime where properties can be described by ensemble averages).
 It appears that some systems can momentarily be found in phases that do not correspond to the lowest Gibbs energy, such as the superheated liquid and the supercooled gas (see definition in the box below).